CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/OSPF/Open-Shortest-Path-First-v2-OSPFv2.md

 ### OSPF Distance

+Cumulus Linux uses the administrative distance to determine which routing protocol to use if two different protocols provide route information for the same destination.
+The smaller the distance, the more reliable the protocol.
+For example, if the switch receives a route from OSPF with an administrative distance of 110 and the same route from BGP with an administrative distance of 100), the switch uses BGP.

-Administrative distance (AD) determines which source to use if the same route information is received from two different sources.
-Cumulus Linux provides several commands to change the AD for OSPF routes.
-The default AD is 110.
+Cumulus Linux provides several commands to change the distance for OSPF routes.
+The default value is 110.

 The following example commands set the distance for an entire group of routes: